Leroymilo/FurnitureFramework/doc/Complex Fields/Particles.md

 - The "Frame Count" is the number of frames in your animation.
 - The "Frame Duration" is how long each frame will last, measured in milliseconds.
 - The "Loop Count" is how many times your animation will loop (untested).
-- "Hold Last Frame" (true or false) will stay on the last frame of your animation one it has finished playing and looping.
+- "Hold Last Frame" (true or false) will stay on the last frame of your animation once it has finished playing and looping.
 - "Flicker" (true or false) will make your animation flicker (untested).

 ## Mode Options